 As the first community in Southern Nevada to incorporate roundabouts into its street plan, the master planned community of Summerlin® recognized the circular junction’s proven safety, environmental, and traffic flow benefits.
 By design, roundabouts are known to reduce the number of auto collisions like those that occur at traditional intersections.
 They improve traffic flow by keeping it moving without the stops and starts of intersections, and they eliminate idling at intersections which reduces automobile emissions.

-Today, Summerlin land planners will incorporate another novel approach to transportation via an urban trail design to expand access for cyclists and pedestrians connecting them to a future planned urban center in Summerlin West.
+Today, Summerlin land planners will incorporate another novel approach to transportation via an urban trail design to expand access for cyclists and pedestrians connecting them to a future planned urban center in developing land in west Summerlin.
 An emerging trend nationwide, ‘complete street’ design accommodates multi-modal transportation in a more integrated and safer manner.

 According to Julie Cleaver, Senior Vice President, Commercial and Residential Planning for Summerlin, the urban trail was developed from several focus groups conducted with mountain bikers, serious cyclists, and casual riders.